balena-io-experimental/balena-homeassistant/README.md

 We recommend this button as the de-facto method for deploying new apps on balenaCloud, especially if you are just getting started or want to test out the project.
 However, if you want to modify the docker-compose or tinker with the code, you'll need to clone this repo and use the [balenaCLI](https://github.com/balena-io/balena-cli) to push to your devices.
 This can be done later if you initially deploy using the button above.
 [Read more](https://www.balena.io/docs/learn/deploy/deployment/).

+### First login
+pub url

 ## File Locations

 Our project's docker-compose file creates a persistent volume on your disk/SD card for storing Home Assistant configuration files.
 These are located in the `/config` folder.

 ## Configuring Home Assistant
 A text editor called Hass-Configurator is available locally on port 3218.
-(To access this: http://192.168.1.120:3218 - but substitute the local IP address of your Home Assistant) Using this editor, you can make changes to the Home Assistant configuration file `/hass-config/configuration.yaml` which is the default folder for Hass-Configurator. (`hass-config` is mapped to `/config`)
+(To access this: http://192.168.1.120:3218 - but substitute the local IP address of your Home Assistant) Using this editor, you can make changes to the Home Assistant configuration file `configuration.yaml` which is the in the default folder `hass-config` for Hass-Configurator. (`hass-config` is mapped to `/config`)

 You can enable MQTT in Home Assistant from the Configuration > Devices & Services > Add Integration button (for "broker" enter `mqtt`) or by adding the following lines to configuration.yaml:
 ```